Skip to main content

 • Career exploration: Use your results to research specific careers on our career paths page

-Common Career Fit Patterns
+What Are Common Career Fit Patterns?

-The Creative Innovator: High Openness + Artistic RIASEC + ENFP/ENTP MBTI + Type 4/7 Enneagram → Creative Director, Product Designer, Entrepreneur
+The Creative Innovator: High Openness + Artistic RIASEC + ENFP/ENTP MBTI + Type 4/7 Enneagram β†’ Creative Director, Product Designer, Entrepreneur

-The Analytical Expert: High Conscientiousness + Investigative RIASEC + INTJ/INTP MBTI + Type 5 Enneagram → Data Scientist, Researcher, Software Architect
+The Analytical Expert: High Conscientiousness + Investigative RIASEC + INTJ/INTP MBTI + Type 5 Enneagram β†’ Data Scientist, Researcher, Software Architect

-The People Leader: High Extraversion + Social/Enterprising RIASEC + ENFJ/ENTJ MBTI + Type 3/8 Enneagram → CEO, HR Director, Management Consultant
+The People Leader: High Extraversion + Social/Enterprising RIASEC + ENFJ/ENTJ MBTI + Type 3/8 Enneagram β†’ CEO, HR Director, Management Consultant

-The Steady Builder: High Conscientiousness + Conventional RIASEC + ISTJ/ESTJ MBTI + Type 1/6 Enneagram → Project Manager, Financial Analyst, Operations Director
+The Steady Builder: High Conscientiousness + Conventional RIASEC + ISTJ/ESTJ MBTI + Type 1/6 Enneagram β†’ Project Manager, Financial Analyst, Operations Director

-Start Your Career Discovery
+How Do You Start Your Career Discovery?

 Ready to find the career that fits?
-Take these free assessments on JobCannon — no signup required for your first three tests:
+Take these free assessments on JobCannon β€” no signup required for your first three tests:

-Your Identity Map will combine all your results into a unified career profile — giving you the clearest picture possible of who you are and where you'll thrive.
+Together, these results will combine into a clear career profile β€” giving you the clearest picture possible of who you are and where you'll thrive.